 In this video Mitek CMO Cindy White presents key insights from Javelin's newest report, 2021 Identity Fraud Study: Shifting Angles.

 Financial institutions should expect to see criminal activity and fraud continue to evolve over the next year and beyond.
-One of the best ways for organizations to protect themselves and their users is by staying on top of the current trends in fraud and fraud detection.
+One of the best ways for organizations to protect themselves and their users is by staying on top of the current trends in fraud (such as learning the answer to "what is check fraud?") and fraud detection.
 To help inform your strategy for staying ahead of fraud, we’ll discuss some of the current fraud trends for 2021 based on the Javelin Identity Fraud report, including:

 - Greater consumer acceptance of biometric authentication